ioerger/transit2/src/pytransit/doc/source/CGI.rst

 *Non-interacting gene : thiL*

 *thiL* is an example on an non-interacting gene.
 It was found to be neither signifinicantly enriched nor depleted.
 Notice how in its plot, most of the slopes are fairly flat.
-As seen in the plots of *RVBD3645* and *ndh*, the bluer slopes show greater depletion than the orange slopes, but there is no overall trend present
+As seen in the plots of *RVBD3645* and *ndh*, the reder slopes show greater depletion than the orange slopes, but there is no overall trend present

 .. image:: _images/thiL_lmplot.png
   :width: 400